-For the purposes of the GDSR, eligible expenditure is expenditure incurred by a business in, or in relation to, developing digital games including the development of digital assets for sale to business for use in developing digital games.
+For the purposes of the GDSR, eligible expenditure is expenditure incurred by a business in, or in relation to, developing digital games.
 Such development may include post-launch content creation (i.e., game updates and downloadable content) and adaptation or porting of a game for use on particular platforms.